plicity/plicity/README.md

 ## Security

-Good things first:
+Good things first 😬:

+- 100% On-Premise in your Private or Public Cloud.
 - No OpenShift cluster admin rights needed.
 - Your OpenShift token **is not** exposed.
 The Operator will run with a special `ServiceAccount` with a `RoleBinding` allowed to control your project.
 Your token is just used for the initial setup or if you want to run the Operator local, e.g. updating it.

-Need of improvement:
+Need of improvement 🤐:

 - Gitlab project needs to be public.
 Yet no authentication implemented.
 - We give full Gitlab access to the Operator.
 Assumption is that the only API call we need at current is to add and remove the badge to the Gitlab project.
 This may change when implementing authentication for OpenShift for Gitlab.
 - Your Gitlab Token is exposed as OpenShift secret.
 Everyone with access to your project can use that Gitlab token.

-Grey zone:
+Grey zone 🤫:

 - download OpenShift client `oc` from https://github.com/openshift/origin/releases/download/v3.11.0/openshift-origin-client-tools-v3.11.0-0cbc58b-linux-64bit.tar.gz.
 Customizable alternative location to be implemented.